TomEphraimPerez/newdv/README.md

 # Group 3 Documentation
+Members
+* Randy Herrera
+* Thomas Perez
+* Jessica Kim
-  Members:   Randy Herrera, Thomas Perez, Jessica Kim, Al Azmine
+* Al Azmine
 ------------------------------------------------------------------------
 ## 1. Installation, Building, & Runtime
-**INSTALLATION**
+### INSTALLATION
 * Any IDE can be used.
 * The command prompt was not tried, but we used (at least) IntelliJ IDEA and NetBeans.
 * **Requirements/prerequisites:**
     *  At least, a JDK, JVM, and JRE are required to run the application.
 * **GOAL:**
     *  The goal is exactly what is explained in the ASMT2 prompt.
 Ie., at most four servers will be exchanging packet information.
-    *  However for demo' purposes, we're allowed to simulate this by displaying 4 terminals/consoles on the laptop/desktop display, such that each terminal/console will represent one-of-four servers which will contain its own discrete port number so that they can exchange/update information
+    *  However for demo purposes, we're allowed to simulate this by displaying 4 terminals/consoles on the laptop/desktop display, such that each terminal/console will represent one-of-four servers which will contain its own discrete port number so that they can exchange/update information
     *  In this assignment you will implement a simplified version of the Distance Vector Routing Protocol.
     *  The protocol will be run on top of four servers/laptops (behaving as routers) using TCP or UDP.
     *  Each server runs on a machine at a pre-defined port number.